RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 Things to consider
 ==================

-Freeposte.io is working, it has been powering hundreds of e-mail accounts since around January 2016.
+Mailu is working, it has been powering hundreds of e-mail accounts since around January 2016, and has delivered over a million emails.
 It is still not massively tested however and you should not run any critical mail server until you have properly tested every feature.

-Also, the idea behind Freeposte.io is based on the work by folks from Poste.io.
+Also, the idea behind Mailu is based on the work by folks from Poste.io.
-If free software is not the reason you chose Freeposte.io or if you are seeking long-term professional support, you should probably turn to them instead.
+If free software is not the reason you chose Mailu or if you are seeking long-term professional support, you should probably turn to them instead.

 Prepare the environment